Codium-ai/pr-agent/docs/docs/finetuning_benchmark/index.md

 On the raw data collected, we employed various automatic and manual cleaning techniques to ensure the outputs were of the highest quality, and suitable for instruct-tuning.

-Here are the prompts, and example outputs, used as input-output paris to fine-tune the models:
+Here are the prompts, and example outputs, used as input-output pairs to fine-tune the models:

 | Tool     | Prompt                                                                                                     | Example output |
 |----------|------------------------------------------------------------------------------------------------------------|----------------|